 Alpha Foodie’s no-churn caramel ice cream

-An easy homemade ice cream recipe for delicious, creamy caramel ice cream.
-Just five ingredient and no ice cream maker are required to make this rich and creamy homemade ice cream.
+An easy homemade ice cream recipe for delicious, creamy caramel dessert, using just five ingredients and no ice cream maker required.

-Prepare the egg mixture.
-Separate the egg yolks from the egg whites and then whisk the yolks with the sugar until the sugar has dissolved into a thick, creamy mixture.
+Separate the egg yolks from the egg whites, then whisk the yolks with the sugar, in a large bowl, until the sugar has dissolved to make a thick, creamy mixture.

-Heat the dairy.
-Combine the milk and cream into a large pan, whisking constantly while heating on low.
+In a large saucepan, combine the milk and cream, whisking constantly while heating on low.

-Add the seeds from the vanilla pods into the mix and stir well, then throw in the entire pod.
+Add the seeds from the vanilla pods into the milk and cream mix and stir well, then throw in the entire pod.
 This will help to infuse additional flavour into the caramel ice cream and will be removed later on in the process.

-Cool this mixture.
-Once the ten minutes are up, quickly remove from the heat and transfer to a bowl (or leave in the saucepan) over an ice-bath.
-The temperature needs to be brought down to 60ºC/140ºF.
-If you don’t have a thermometer, then it needs to be cool enough to dip a clean finger in for 3-4 seconds and withstand the heat (be careful when doing this!).
+After ten minutes, quickly remove from the heat and transfer to a bowl, over an ice-bath.
+The temperature needs to be brought down to 60ºC.
+If you don’t have a thermometer, then it needs to be cool enough to dip a clean finger in for 3-4 seconds and withstand the heat.

-Combine and pasteurize the caramel ice cream.
-When ready, stir the egg mixture into the cream mixture then heat gently again to at-least 70ºC/160ºF and simmer (not boil!) for around 10 minutes to thicken slightly.
-Without a thermometer, you can test that your ice cream has reached the right heat and consistency when you dip a spoon in the mix, and it coats the back of the spoon, without easily sliding off.
+When ready, stir the egg and sugar mixture into the cream mixture, then heat gently again to at least 70ºC and simmer, but not boil, for around 10 minutes, allowing it to thicken slightly.
+Without a thermometer, you can test that your ice cream has reached the right heat and consistency when by dipping a spoon into the mixture.
+It should coat the back of the spoon, without easily sliding off.

-Set aside to cool down and chill mixture.
-Transfer to a large bowl and remove the vanilla pods.
-It’s important that you use a container/bowl with a large surface area as that will help chill the mixture faster.
+Set the mixture aside to cool down.
+Transfer to the largest bowl possible and remove the vanilla pods.
+Using a bowl with a large surface area will help the mixture to cool faster.

-It’s time to freeze.
-Place the caramel ice cream in the freezer for 45 minutes and then take out and mix/fold to agitate the ice crystals.
+Place the caramel ice cream in the freezer for 45 minutes and then remove it and fold to agitate the ice crystals.

-Finally, transfer to a freezer-safe container (such as an ice cream tub or a bread loaf tin, like I did) and freeze for about 1 hour.
+Finally, transfer to a freezer-safe container, such as an ice cream tub or a bread loaf tin, and freeze for around 1 hour.
 It’s best to cover with a layer of plastic wrap to avoid freezer burn.

-The caramel ice cream is now ready to serve!
-Remove from the freezer 5-10 minutes before serving to allow it to soften just a bit.
+Remove from the freezer 5-10 minutes before serving to allow the ice cream to soften just a bit, then enjoy.

 8 Clarence Court Burford Brown yolks